Role of the Ombuds

 - Explain university regulations and policies in easy to understand terms, and offer referrals to other on campus resources if needed

-- Serve as a neutral party to help solve problems and resolve conflicts and work to achieve fair outcomes by using mediation and other conflict resolution strategies if needed
+- Serve as a neutral party to help solve problems, resolve conflicts, and work to achieve fair outcomes

 - Offer coaching to help you prepare for a difficult conversations with supervisors, administration or instructors or to prepare for upcoming appeals